oslabs-beta/AWSome/README.md

 ## Roadmap
 - [x] Add support for viewing EC2 instance performance metrics in real-time
 - [x] Integrate AWS CloudWatch for detailed metrics visualization
-- [ ] Implement automated scaling recommendations based on resource usage
+- [x] Add authorization for a user to view their own metrics
-- [ ] Add email and SMS notifications for CloudWatch alarms
+- [ ] Add Dark Mode
-- [ ] Implement cross-region EC2 instance monitoring
 - [ ] Improve UI responsiveness and accessibility

 See the open issues for a full list of proposed features and known issues.